ryansheehy0/CAD_Canvas/README.md

 - Can save and re-use components
 - Run on the web

+Maybe focus more on making note taking diagrams rather than making logos/icons.
+- Would probably want to include some animation capabilities.

 ## Final Product
 - Timeline of events that can be undone.
 - Tabs for different pages